Guergeiro/UDPServer/README.md

 # UDPServer
-Simple Java program that uses datagram communication Since UDP doesn't account for lost messages, we use a HashMap to save temporarily messages that were delivered out of order.
+Simple Java program that uses datagram communication.
+Since UDP doesn't account for lost messages, we use a HashMap to save temporarily messages that were delivered out of order.

 ### Prerequisites